cocoa beans and nibs

 Find Out More

-HPS have over 28 years of experience in designing bespoke pigging systems for chocolate manufacturers.
+HPS has over 29 years of experience in designing bespoke pigging systems for chocolate manufacturers.
 We’ve worked with companies such as Mondelez, Ghirardelli, and Log House Foods to design, implement, and maintain effective and efficient pigging systems.

 To talk with our product recovery experts about how we can help you increase yields and profit, contact us today.